Pitts Special 70 Years and Counting

 S-1

-Basic single-seat Pitts aerobatic biplane with a flat M6 aerofoil section and lower wing ailerons only, fitted with a variety of engines.
-Two were built, the first named Special and the second Li'l Stinker.
+This basic single-seat Pitts aerobatic biplane features a flat M6 aerofoil section and has ailerons only on the lower wing.
+It was equipped with various engines.
+Two units were constructed: the first was named Special, and the second was called Li'l Stinker.

 S-1C